 I have been notified by

-event I am involved in a work Community College of Denve HEALTHONE Occupational Me for all work related injuries o medical care for work related an approved 24-hour after ca he Workers Compensation Procedures.
-In the k related injury or illness, I understand that er has designated CONCENTRA Medical Centers & edicine Centers as the approved medical provider r illnesses.
-I understand that if I do not receive d injuries or illnesses from the designated clinic or are facility, or any Specialist to which they refer A SERIOUS EMERGENCY; I could be financially nat care.
+my employer/supervisor of the Workers Compensation Procedures.
+In the event I am involved in a work related injury or illness, I understand that Community College of Denver has designated CONCENTRA Medical Centers & HEALTHONE Occupational Medicine Centers as the approved medical provide for all work related injuries or illnesses.
+I understand that if I do not receive medical care for work related injuries or illnesses from the designated clinic an approved 24-hour after care facility, or any Specialist to which they refer me, EXCEPT IN THE CASE OF A SERIOUS EMERGENCY; I could be financially responsible for payment of that care.

-authorization is required fron ferred procedures and have been informed that n the Community College of Denver Human e I seek medical care for non-emergency, work
+authorization is required fro eferred procedures and have been informed that m the Community College of Denver Human re I seek medical care for non-emergency, work

 Print Name

 Signature Date